 Learn about the Persian spice Golpar, Persian Hogwood.
 Includes recipes featuring this exotic spice, including a simple dish of pomegranate with golpar.
+Find more of my pomegranate recipes.

 There are some things in Farsi that easy to translate into English.
 Then you find these Persian proverbs and sayings and they completely lose their meaning in English.